lanl-aea/waves/docs/tutorial_01_geometry.rst

 define the argument parser rules.
 First, an argument parser is defined using the ``ArgumentParser`` class.
 This receives a brief description ``cli_description`` and direction ``prog`` on how to execute the program.
-Each subsequent call of the ``add_argument`` method adds a command line argument to the parser's rules.
-Command line arguments defined using ``argparse`` have options, like ``-o`` or ``--output-file``, and arguments.
+Each subsequent call of the ``add_argument`` method adds a command-line argument to the parser's rules.
+Command-line arguments defined using ``argparse`` have options, like ``-o`` or ``--output-file``, and arguments.
 Arguments can also have default values. ``argparse`` also allows for command line argument definitions to include a help message that is used to auto-generate the